CraryPrimitiveMan/awesome-with-star/awesome/willianjusten_awesome-audio-visualization.md

 - [The Force](https://github.com/shawnlawson/The_Force) - Live coded shader editing with audio input. :star:101
 - [Hylogen](https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (with audio input). :star:367
 - [Peaks.js](https://www.npmjs.com/package/peaks.js) - Modular client-side JavaScript component designed for the display of and interaction with audio waveform material in the browser.
-- [Clubber.js](https://github.com/wizgrav/clubber) - Application of music theory in audio reactive visualizations. :star:219
+- [Clubber.js](https://github.com/wizgrav/clubber) - Application of music theory in audio reactive visualizations. :star:220
 - [Vuo](https://vuo.org) — A realtime visual programming language for interactive media.
 - [wavesurfer.js](https://wavesurfer-js.org/) - A customizable audio waveform visualization, built on top of Web Audio API and HTML5 Canvas

 ## People to Follow
+- [Aaron Koblin](http://www.aaronkoblin.com/) - Artist, designer, programmer, and entrepreneur specializing in data and digital technologies.
 - [Joshua Davis](http://www.joshuadavis.com/) - An American designer, technologist, author and artist in new media.
 - [Robert Hodgin](http://roberthodgin.com/) - A creative coder living in Brooklyn.
 Co-creator of the Cinder C++.
 - [Seb Lee-Delisle](http://seb.ly/) - An award-winning digital artist and speaker.